ohh2ahh/AppAvailability/README.md

 ## 1. Description

 This plugin allows you to check if an app is installed on the user's device.
-It requires an URI scheme (e.g. fb://) on iOS or a package name (e.g com.facebook.katana) on Android.
+It requires an URI scheme (e.g. twitter://) on iOS or a package name (e.g com.twitter.android) on Android.

-* Ready for the Command-line Interface of Cordova / PhoneGap 3.0
+* Ready for the Command-line Interface of Cordova / PhoneGap 3.0 and later
 * Works with PhoneGap Build ([more information](https://build.phonegap.com/plugins/17))

 ### Supported Platforms